openstack/governance/reference/tags/assert_supports-rolling-upgrade.rst

   out the supported configuration(s) that are expected to work, unless there are no such caveats.
-This does not require complete elimination of downtime during upgrades, but rather reducing the scope from "all services" to "some services at a time.
+This does not require complete elimination of downtime during upgrades, but rather reducing the scope from "all services" to "some services at a time."
 In other words, "restarting all API services together" is a reasonable restriction.
 * Full stack integration testing with services arranged in a mid-upgrade manner is performed on every proposed commit to validate